chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 Baltimore was unusual among cities of the time in that its population of free blacks was twice that of the enslaved workers who toiled in the city.
-This situation was a direct consequence of both Maryland\'s location on the literal border between slavery and freedom and the late-eighteenth century shift by many Maryland farmers from tobacco to less labor-intensive cereal crops.
+This situation was a direct consequence of both Maryland's location on the literal border between slavery and freedom and the late-eighteenth century shift by many Maryland farmers from tobacco to less labor-intensive cereal crops.
 As a result of this, Marylanders also